Helping Harvest Food Bank celebrates expanded capacity

-Helping Harvest says they each have the capacity to hold up to 125 pallets of perishable food.
+Helping Harvest says each unit has the capacity to hold up to 125 pallets of perishable food.
 They can serve as a freezer or refrigerator.

 Officials say they will expand the food pantry’s capacity to store cold food by 50%.